Unifying PayPal’s Card Experiences for Scale and Consistency

 Focus Area for This Case Study

 This case study focuses on the mobile experience for the PP Cash Card, highlighting card management organization and UI, the copy card number feature, and the lock card feature.
-Both web and mobile frames are shown to illustrate design consistency and functional alignment across platforms.
+Both web and mobile frames are shown here to illustrate that there was design consistency and functional alignment across platforms.

 Our goal was to understand what worked across the board in card management and uncover opportunities for clarity and efficiency.
 We used a mixed-methods research approach that included: